MicrosoftDocs/customer-insights/ci-docs/audience-insights/diagnostics.md

 1. In the **Actions** column, select the **Delete** icon.

 1. Confirm the deletion to stop the log forwarding.
 The resource on the Azure subscription won't be deleted.
-You can select the link in the Actions column to open the Azure portal for the selected resource and delete it there.
+You can select the link in the **Actions** column to open the Azure portal for the selected resource and delete it there.

-## Log Categories and Event Schemas
+## Log categories and event schemas

 Currently [API events](apis.md) and workflow events are supported and the following categories and schemas apply.
 The log schema follows the [Azure Monitor common schema](/azure/azure-monitor/platform/resource-logs-schema#top-level-common-schema).